mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Celerity**

 name:     Bolster
-text:     **Intensify**: Give friendly minions +2 Health.
+text:     **Intensify**: Give friendly minions +2❤️.

 name:     Channeled Breath
-text:     Restore 2 Health to your General for each friendly minion.
+text:     Restore 2❤️ to your General for each friendly minion.

 name:     Dauntless Advance
 text:     Your General and nearby friendly minions gain, "Takes no damage this turn."
           **Echo**

 name:     Divine Bond
-text:     At the start of your next turn give a minion +Attack equal to its Health.
+text:     At the start of your next turn give a minion + ⚔️ equal to its ❤️.
           **Echo**

 name:     Fiz
-text:     **Deploy**: Restore 2 Health to anything.
+text:     **Deploy**: Restore 2❤️ to anything.

 name:     Gold Vitriol
 text:     Whenever you heal anything, deal 2 damage to a random enemy.

 name:     Lasting Judgement
-text:     Give any minion +3 Attack, but -3 Health.
+text:     Give any minion +3⚔️, but -3❤️.

 name:     Lightchaser
 text:     Whenever anything is healed, this minion gains +1/+1.